awe-media/awe.js/README.md

 ## Detailed 'how-to' guides on specific topics
 Below is a collection of detailed 'how-to' guides that will help you complete a specific goal or objective.
 They assume you have read the content above and include all the relevant Javascript, CSS and HTML snippets you may require.

-If you have an idea for another 'how-to' guide please contact [support team](mailto:support@awe.media).
+If you have an idea for another 'how-to' guide please contact our support team (support [at] awe.media).
 We'd love to hear from you.

 ### Adding HTML content to my awe app
 Learn about the key types of HTML content you can add to your awe app, the standard way you should do this and the common CSS styles you should be aware of.
 COMING SOON